-Whether you’re visiting your partner's family for the first time or the 20th time, it can be stressful.
+Whether you’re visiting your partner's family for the first or twentieth time, it can be stressful.
 How much time is too much time with in-laws?
 How do you set boundaries with a family you might not know very well or feel comfortable with?
 The stakes feel particularly heightened when you're trying to make a good first impression or please a partner.

-Madison says it’s important to prioritize self-care in this situation to keep calm.
+Madison says it’s important to prioritize self-care in this situation as well to keep calm.

 “Express your emotions or concerns to your partner so they can set boundaries and speak up to their family as well,” advises Madison.
 “It would also be helpful to have a phrase or a gesture with your partner that signals connection or that you two need a moment or some reassurance.”

 If You Can’t Be Your Authentic Self Around Your Family: